iswc-reproducibility/iswc-reproducibility.github.io/index.md

 layout: single
 ---

-Welcome to the homepage of ISWC reproducibility.
+Welcome to the homepage of the ISWC reproducibility initiative.

 <br>

 ### <span style="color:#16954F">What is ISWC Reproducibility?</span>

-ISWC Reproducibility has the following goals:
+The ISWC Reproducibility Initiative has the following goals:

 - Enable easy sharing of code and experimentation set-ups (take a paper and reuse it).
 - Make more code and data available (openness).